South Korea Bucket List – the complete list of things worth doing

 Chuncheon Lake bike

-The capital city of Gangwon Province, Chuncheon is one of the best and closest mountain destinations to Seoul.
+The capital city of Gangwon Province, Chuncheon, is one of the best and closest mountain destinations to Seoul.

 See the tides on Ganghwa Island